henrylee746/HealthclubManagement/README.md

 ```
 or you can just download the zip and extract the root directory from there.

+Note: Ignore the instructions about running the project locally, it's impossible w/o the .env file.
+Please use the deployed version to see the webpage

 You can access the deployment here (not affected by post-project changes): https://comp-3005-fp.vercel.app/

 # COMP 3005 Final Project — Fall 2025